 The story of garden LIFE is an integrated story.
 Chemistry alone does not explain why plants live and die or why water fills the soil or runs off.
 Physics alone does not explain these processes.
 Bio-chemical-physics is necessary for the full explanation.
 Biology is the required, central, predominant puzzle piece in the explanation of how the plant/soil/water relationship works.

-As native soil and the ecology it supports are degraded through processes mostly human-influenced including (but not limited to) prolonged drought, air pollution, desertification, and disturbances like fire, or even hiking, the plant/soil/water relationship shifts.
+As native soil and the ecology it supports are degraded through processes mostly human-influenced including (but not limited to) prolonged drought, air pollution, over-irrigation or over-fertilization, desertification, and disturbances like fire, or even hiking, the plant/soil/water relationship shifts.
 Grasslands become dominated by woody plants/trees.
 Trees collapse and grasslands or deserts develop.
 Each particular ecological cycle is determined by the microbial population in the soil, which too has developed over millennia in perfect symbiosis with the parent rock, weather, plants and animals of the site.
 The microbial population is healthy when there is Oxygen, Water, and Life-supporting food (organic matter).
 Where there is Living Soil, there is plant life.
 And so it is the Living Soil that determines the type of plant community as well as the hydrology of the site.

-Now apply this wondrously complex interrelationship to ALL SOIL, even garden soil.
-When we are managing an urban/suburban or severely degraded setting such as a deforested and desertified grazing land, or eroded park, or turf-covered, over-irrigated lawn or compacted site on which a building or road has been made, what lessons should we learn from the native environment?
+Now apply this wondrously complex intersectional relationship to ALL SOIL, even garden soil.
+When we are managing an urban/suburban or severely degraded setting such as a deforested and desertified grazing land, or eroded park, burned-out wildland interface, or turf-covered, over-irrigated lawn or compacted site on which a building or road has been made, what lessons should we learn from the native environment?
 The list of possible degenerative activities gets longer the closer you move toward human intervention.
 And so, the regenerative techniques required to preserve or build this singularly precious material, the Living Soil of the Earth, must become more diverse, more cunning and more universally applied.

 The story of watershed regeneration and landscape health is not a story that is over in one short blog post, or even a lifetime of dialogue.
 This is not a story that is told in bullet points or that doesn’t have twists, turns and dead ends.
 It is a story of exploration, observation, and science.
 The story of watershed regeneration is a story of miraculous complexity starting with the tiniest creatures, only visible to the electron-scanning microscope-assisted eye, that, once invited into the rootzone of the plant by the plant itself, and provided with plentiful oxygen, water, and food, will sequester the carbon, store the water, decompose rock and organic matter, convert it to nutrient, and provide it to the plants in the ecosystem when (AND ONLY WHEN) the plant asks to be fed.
 Even describing the process in language as simple as possible creates a runon sentence.